apache/arrow/docs/source/format/CDeviceDataInterface.rst

     the first method called on this object.
 As such the producer *MUST* provide an ``ArrowAsyncProducer`` object when calling this function to allow the consumer to apply back-pressure and control the flow of data.
-    The producer maintains ownership of the ``ArrowAsyncProducer`` and must clean it up *after* calling the release callback on this object.
+    The producer maintains ownership of the ``ArrowAsyncProducer`` and must clean it up *after* calling the release callback on the ``ArrowAsyncDeviceStreamHandler``.

     A producer that receives a non-zero result here must not subsequently call anything other than the release callback on this object.